Heirloom – / ˈerloom / (noun); something of special value handed on from one generation to another.

 After meeting her husband Félix Meana, Chef Button moved to Asheville and created Heirloom Hospitality Group with Meana and her parents in 2011.
 Together, they opened Cúrate in 2011.
 The Spanish tapas restaurant received instant attention and accolades, from mentions in The Wall Street Journal and the New York Times to local awards and press.

 Nightbell, the second venue for Button and Heirloom Hospitality Group, opened in 2014.
 Nightbell is a contemporary American small plate restaurant with a craft cocktail bar and lounge.
 The Nightbell menu is focused on local Appalachian ingredients and changes seasonally.

-Chef Button was a semi-finalist for the James Beard Rising Star Chef award from 2012-2014 and was a finalist in 2014, and also received a nomination for Best Chef Southeast in 2015.
+Chef Button was a semi-finalist for the James Beard Rising Star Chef award in 2012 & 2013, a nominee in 2014, semi-finalist for Best Chefs in America in 2015 and a nominee for Best Chefs Southeast 2018.
 Chef Button was one of Food & Wine magazine’s Best New Chefs of 2015 and hosted an international television series, The Best Chefs in the World.
 Chef Button is a member of Williams-Sonoma’s 2017 Chefs’ Collective.

 Button remains dedicated to causes beyond solely culinary pursuits.
 Her dedication to an eco-friendly approach to restaurant ownership was lauded by Grist.org, and both her restaurants, Cúrate and Nightbell, are living wage certified and work with local companies and organizations to recycle, compost, and reduce food waste and environmental impact.
 Among other charitable events, Chef Button cooked for a Human Rights Campaign fundraiser in Washington, D.C., a Chef Action Network summit in Asheville, and works locally with Chefs at Welcome Table and Green Opportunities’ Kitchen Ready Program.
 She has also attended the James Beard Foundation Boot Camp for Policy and Change, an educational program with Chefs Action Network for select chefs from across the country.